 The Kimmel Center, Inc., best known as a presenting organization and home of the Philadelphia Orchestra, Opera Philadelphia, and the Pennsylvania Ballet, is one of the most well-attended cultural venues in Philadelphia.

 Carnatic musician and composer Kiranavali Vidyasankar talks with us about continuing her family’s musical legacy, the role of tradition in her artistic practice, and more.

 The Philadelphia Museum of Art presents an exhibition of participatory sites created through the large-scale, multi-part project, Philadelphia Assembled.

 Pulitzer Prize-winning composer David Lang will create a new composition for 1,000 broken instruments gathered from Philadelphia public schools, to be performed by a 600-member orchestra comprised of students, teachers, and professional and amateur musicians.

-Barbara Bullock is a painter and a 1997 Pew Fellow.
+Gerald Cyrus, Jr. is a visual artist and a 2005 Pew Fellow.

 The third article in the American Impresario series features Wein, pianist, founder of the Newport Jazz and Folk Festivals, the New Orleans Jazz and Heritage Festival, and many others.